pranaypalem/yolov5_tensorrt/README.md

 - Converts `best.pt → best.onnx → best.engine`
 - Runs YOLOv5 inference using TensorRT (if available) or ONNX
-- Publishes overlayed image with bounding boxes
+- Publishes an overlayed image with bounding boxes

 ---